richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 Listing 1.
 The 'do_magic' function

 The function *do_magic* is stored in a file at a conventional location, which is *R/do_magic.R*.
+It is documented using the 'roxygen2' package.

-You are proud of yourself: you've nicely documented the function (using the 'roxygen2' package).
-Next to this, your function checks its inputs, and fails fast if it cannot process these.
+The function checks for correct input, and fails fast if it cannot process these.

-You even wrote some tests, using 'testthat', as shown below:
+The package has some tests, using 'testthat', as shown below:

 ```
 context("do_magic")